DaemonAlex/AVProjectTracker/README.md

 - **Integration APIs**: Connect with external project management tools
 - **Template System**: Save and reuse project templates
 - **Improved UI**: visual improvments to the UI that shows subtasks
-- **Reporting page**: Page that offers reporting on the current project - Can be run at any level to see individual or all current projects - This will include GHANT options that offer a view of timelines and how delays - and other project change affects dates.
+- **Reporting page**: Page that offers reporting on the current project - Can be run at any level to see individual or all current projects - This will include GHANT options that offer a view of timelines and how delays - and other project change dates.

 ### **Technical Roadmap**
 - **PWA Support**: Offline functionality and app-like experience